CollectionBuilder/collectionbuilder-gh/docs/index.md

 ## Quick version

-Create a new GitHub repository by importing or forking this repo.
+Create a new GitHub repository by importing this repo.

 Edit the `_config.yml` with your collection and repository info.